BY THE NUMBERS

 - DaddyFiles.com was named to Babble.com’s Top 50 Dad Blogs list in 2011 and 2012.

-- Sat on and moderated panels at the renowned Dad 2.0 Conference in 2014 & 2015, speaking as a subject matter expert on dealing with controversy when blogging, and how Internet fame affects our relationships.
+- Sat on and moderated panels at the renowned Dad 2.0 Conference in 2014, 2015, 2016, 2017 speaking as a subject matter expert on everything from dealing with controversy when blogging to how Internet fame affects our relationships.